Home Internet Subscribers

 - ARS §13-3201.
 Enticement of Persons for Purpose of Prostitution; Classification.
 States that a person who knowingly entices any other person into a house of prostitution, or elsewhere, for the purpose of prostitution with another person, is guilty of a Class 6 felony.

 - ARS §13-3202.
 Procurement by False Pretenses of Person for Purpose of Prostitution; Classification.
-States that a person who knowingly, by any false pretenses, false representations or other fraudulent means, procures any other person to have illicit carnal relation with another person, is guilty of a Class 6 felony.
+States that a person who knowingly entices another person into a house of prostitution or any other settings used for this purpose is guilty of a Class 6 felony.

 - ARS §13-3203.
 Procuring or Placing Persons In House of Prostitution; Classification.
 States that a person who knowingly receives money or other valuable thing, for, or on account of, procuring or placing in a house of prostitution, or elsewhere, any person for the purpose of prostitution is guilty of a Class 5 felony.